 When we first meet Calvin Barr he’s a 74 year old man sitting at a bar, having had a few too many drinks.
 On his way home he’s attacked by a gang, but this old codger is not to be trifled with.
 In his past he killed Hitler and in his future he will kill The Bigfoot.
 He’s one tough hombre and his attackers get much more than they bargained for.

 There’s quite a lot of plot to pack into a film which runs just 1 hour and 40 minutes, but no portion of the story gets shortchange.
 Each of the tales which make-up The Man Who Killed Hitler and Then the Bigfoot could easily have carried the full weight of the running time.
+That’s a testament to how good everything is here.

 Those looking for a gonzo-crazy tale might be a little disappointed by The Man Who Killed Hitler and Then the Bigfoot.
 However, it does live up to its title, with both Hitler and The Bigfoot getting their comeuppance on screen.
 But ultimately, despite the film’s far-fetched premise, this is just about the baggage of life and getting older.